Ahichchhatra: Archaeology

 The site was briefly explored by Sir Alexander Cunningham in 1871, and then excavated by the ASI from 1940 for "about five years".
 The excavations found brick fortifications and continuity of occupation from a period before 600 BCE to 1100 CE.
 During the first excavations in 1940–44, the Painted Gray Ware pottery were found at the earliest level.
 Ruins of this city could be identified from the remote sensing imagery of IRS (Indian Remote Sensing) satellites.
 The ruins reveal that the city had a triangular shape.
 Recent excavations in Ahichchhatra showed it was first inhabited by the middle of the second millennium BC with Ochre Coloured Pottery culture people, followed by Black and Red Ware culture.
 Around 1000 BC, it reached at least 40 hectares of area, making it one of the largest Painted Grey Ware culture sites.
 Evidence of construction of early fortifications were discovered around 1000 BC indicating first urban development.
 Near Ahichchhatra, 2 km to its west there is a big pond which is said to trace its ancestry to the time of Mahabharata.
 The pond, located in the village of Jagannathpur is said to have been made by the pandavas at the time of their forest dwelling (vanvas).

 In the early Gupta period a section of the city set aside for pottery contained very large firing pits, some 10 or 12 feet deep.

 Jain tradition

 Ahichchhatra is believed to be the place where Parshvanatha, the 23rd Tirthankar of Jainism, attained Kevala Jnana (omniscience).
 The temples in Ahichchhatra are built to commemorate Parshvanatha attaining Kēvalajñāna kalyāṇaka.
 This temple is dedicated to Parshvanatha and is major Jain pilgrimage center.
 According to Uttar Pradesh Tourism, Ahichhatra Jain Temple witnessed over 4 lakh visitors in 2017.
 Ahichhatra Jain Mela is the primary festival of this temple and is organized annually in March.

+According to Vividha Tirtha Kalpa, Kamath in an attempt to obstruct Parshvanatha from achieving Kevala Jnana caused continuous rain.
+Parshvanatha was immersed in water up to his neck and to protect him the serpent god Dharanendra held a canopy of thousand hoods over his head and the goddess Padmavati coiled herself around his body.
+Ahichchhatra Jain temples are built to commemorate Parshvanatha attaining Kēvalajñāna kalyāṇaka.